mjit584/2019/content/pages/brothers-on-the-pitch/index.md

 <!--Laurenti at work-->
 {{< photo-caption "/pages/brothers-on-the-pitch" "photo-caption-1">}}

 Thousands of Venezuelans know sacrifice too well.
 In the last five years, inflation has risen from 57 percent to 10 million percent, partly due to crashing oil prices, the country’s main source of revenue.
 Since then, more than 3 million Venezuelans have fled the country—about 10 percent of the country’s total population.
 Over a third of them are now in Colombia.
 Those left behind struggle to pay for groceries, medication and other basic necessities.
 Most rely on remittances from loved ones.
-In 2018 alone, economists estimated that Venezuelans living abroad sent more than $1 billion to relatives unable to leave.
+In 2018 alone, economists estimated that Venezuelans living abroad sent more than USD $1 billion to relatives unable to leave.

 “We’re far from our families and far from our country, but we’re here because we’re fighting for them,” Velasquez said.